nodejscn/node-api-cn/n-api/building.md

-Unlike modules written in JavaScript, developing and deploying Node.js native addons using N-API requires an additional set of tools.
+Unlike modules written in JavaScript, developing and deploying Node.js native addons using Node-API requires an additional set of tools.
 Besides the basic tools required to develop for Node.js, the native addon developer requires a toolchain that can compile C and C++ code into a binary.
 In addition, depending upon how the native addon is deployed, the *user* of